 “Nothing pleases me more than to go into a room and come out with a piece of music.” — Paul McCartney

-Paul McCartney is undoubtedly one of the most gifted songwriters pop music has ever known; his recent album McCartney III is proof of that, even as a 79-year-old, he goes a long way further than most pop stars can even dream of.
+Paul McCartney is undoubtedly one of the most gifted songwriters pop music has ever known, and his recent album McCartney III is proof of that.
+The former Beatle, celebrating his 80th birthday this weekend, pushes the boundaries of creativity further than most musicians can even dream of.
 Of course, his work alongside John Lennon and The Beatles will be regarded as some of his best.
 However, to discredit his solo standing is to forget a large portion of his impressive career.
-As a solo artist over the last fifty years, he made an incredibly large imprint on music, one that can still be seen clearly today.
+As a solo artist over the last 50 years, McCartney made an incredibly large imprint on music, one that is still clearly visible today.

 Even within The Beatles, McCartney was known to create some of the Fab Four’s best songs purely on his own, recording a few tracks singularly too.
-So here we go one step further and concentrate solely on his solo work to celebrate the great man’s birthday.
-If the 22 studio albums the musician has created over the last 50 years or so is a little too much to take in, we’ve got you covered as we’re ranking the studio albums of McCartney from worst to best.
+So here we go one step further and concentrate exclusively on his solo work to celebrate the great man’s birthday.
+If the 22 studio albums the musician has created over the last 50 years or so is too much to take in, we’ve got you covered, as we’re ranking the studio albums of McCartney from worst to best.

 Paul McCartney joined The Beatles in 1957 and happily played second-fiddle to Lennon before breaking out into the songwriting world of his own.
-From there, he not only worked with another musician in Linda McCartney, but a new band in Wings too.
-Gifted musically, Macca has one thing that most musicians would kill for, but only very few have; a nose for what the public wants.
+From there, he not only worked with another musician – and wife – Linda McCartney, but a new band in Wings too.
+Gifted musically beyond comprehension, Macca has one thing that most musicians would kill for, but only very few have; a nose for what the public craves.

 It has seen the world’s most famous bass player create ballads, rock numbers, songs that make you laugh and songs that send you to the bridge.
 Paul McCartney, it is safe to say, is one of Britain’s most cherished songwriters and a pillar of the culture.